rafalwoycicki/Mosaicome/README.md

 | **3** |  `⚪`  | **Refinement & Validation** <br> ⚫ Stepsg <br> ⚫ Validation <br> ⚫ Final Documentation |

 *Status Key: `⚪` Not Started, `⏳` In Progress, `✅` Completed*

+#### **Exploration & Strategy**
+Strategies:
+ - Testing different parameters from each filter applied, some SVs were detected but filtered
+ - As we are at the mercy of the aligners, we can improve alignment on candidate regions
+    - Re-alignment with newer options (eg minimap lr:hq, suited for reads with Phred Q > 20).
+Or one can optionally remap with Winnowmap as this tool depicted reduction in mapping error rate.
+    - Traversal of full mm2 alignments via SA tag parsing.
+Group sequences by sets of aligned regions, as well as possibly merging across homologous regions using XA tags.
+ - Assembly of candidate regions abpoa, which can potentially provide local haplotypes.
+It can automatically group and generate consensus, and it's pretty fast.
+ - Define attributes of FNs to examine, then contrast attribute distribution to TPs
+    - Attributes
+        - number of supporting reads
+        - Mapping quality
+        - Avg. # of supplementary alignments for supporting reads

+#### **Development**
+🚧

+#### **Validation**
+🚧

 ---